mchu-1/sybr/README.md

 ```

 ### Model selection
-The app selects models from `models.yaml` by default.
 - If two or more models are enabled, two distinct models are chosen at random.
 - If exactly one model is enabled, it will debate itself.
 - You may still pass `models` in the request body to override.